-Due to the COVID-19 pandemic and the closure of all University buildings we cannot currently accept inter-library loan requests for physical items
+Due to the COVID-19 pandemic we cannot currently accept inter-library loan requests for physical items

 The Inter-Library Loans service allows City staff and students to request items that aren’t available in the library’s collection.
 If you’ve already checked CityLibrary Search for the item you need, use one of the links below to start a request.

 - Book or report (requests not currently accepted)

 - Journal article

 - Thesis (requests not currently accepted)

 - Each request will cost you at least £3.00

 - Vouchers are available for some City staff and PhD students.
 Please speak to your departmental administrator, supervisor, or tutor for information on availability

 - By submitting an online request form you are confirming that you have read the copyright declaration (pdf) and agree to abide by its conditions.
 More information on copyright can be found on our copyright webpages

 - If you are requesting an item for commercial purposes, you must declare this on your request.
 Items being used for commercial purposes are subject to an additional Copyright fee.